sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 &nbsp;

+# How to Fix laggy mouse on budget laptops and older PC's

+- [Download ddraw.ini](https://github.com/FunkyFr3sh/MrLlamaSCStreamInfo/releases/download/2/ddraw.ini) and place it into your ProjectD2 folder (replace existing file).

+&nbsp;

+&nbsp;

 # How to Fix window resizing when joining a game bug

 - [Download ddraw.ini](https://github.com/FunkyFr3sh/MrLlamaSCStreamInfo/releases/download/1/ddraw.ini) and place it into your ProjectD2 folder (replace existing file).
 Start the launcher and disable `Windowed Mode (-W)`.